 Breastfeeding & Returning to Work or School

-Many moms balance a work or school schedule while breastfeeding.
+Many nursing mothers balance a work or school schedule while breastfeeding.
 You can too!
 Learn about pumping, storing your milk, setting up a support system, and laws that protect your right to pump at work or school.Learn More

 Free Lactation Consultations

 Are you going back to work, or do you need to pump your breast milk while you are away from your baby?
-WIC has free manual and electric breast pumps to help moms reach their breastfeeding goals.
-Talk to your WIC center staff or call (888) 278-6455 to learn more.
+WIC can provide you with a free manual and electric breast pumps to help you reach your breastfeeding goals.
+Nursing mothers should talk to their WIC center staff or call (888) 278-6455 to learn more.

 WIC Breastfeeding Helpline